enirevlow/bw-api-docs/docs/Asset-Management/Material.md

 Material can be fabric, seam (for edges), artwork, or trim.

-For full documentation, refer to 'BWPluginAPI_Material.h' in the plugin pack.
+For more information about the feature, please visit <a href="https://support.browzwear.com/VStitcher/Materials/materials.htm" target="_blank">here</a>.

+To learn more about the rest of the Material API, please refer to <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/blob/master/BWPlugin/include/AssetManagement/BWPluginAPI_Material.h" target="_blank">Material</a> in the repository.

 ## Importing U3M

-The code snippet below shows how to import a material to a garment from a U3M format file. <br/>
+### Code snippet

 <!--DOCUSAURUS_CODE_TABS-->

 <!--Python-->